rezaarezvan/AFA-Benchmark/README.md

 All of the four RL methods above need two things at test time:
 - Currently selected features as a vector, with $0$ for non-acquired features.
 - Boolean feature mask. $1$ if feature is acquired, $0$ if not.

+## Synthetic dataset generation

+Things to consider for synthetic data generation in the context of AFA (extension of CUBE):

+- Number of features.
+- Number of classes.
+- Number of informative/redundant features for each class.
+- Degree of overlap in which features are relevant for each class.
+- Cost profiles (uniform vs. highly skewed).
+- Label noise
+- Class balance
+- Synthetic data where non-greedy selection is better than greedy